 Have You Herd?

-Years for an elephant to mature.
+Years before an elephant is considered mature.

 Tusk to Tusk